DSIP-FBK/DSIPTS/README.md

 # Models
-A description of each model can be found in the class documentation [here](https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/)
+A description of each model can be found in the class documentation [here](https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/).
+It is possible to use one of the following architectures:

 # Usage
 In the folder `bash_examples` you can find an example in wich the library is used for training a model from command line using OmegaConf and Hydra with more updated models and examples.